 My PhD research involved the incorporation of prior knowledge in the analysis of microbial metabolomics data.
 Having a background in data analysis and modeling prof.dr.
 M. Joost Teixeira de Mattos in the Molecular Microbial Physiology group of prof.dr.
 Klaas J. Hellingwerf (Swammerdam Institute for Life Sciences, University of Amsterdam) persuaded me to join him as a Post-Doctoral Researcher in a Systems Biology of Micro-Organism project for modeling the respiratory chain of Escherichia coli.
 After a year and seven months I gave up this position, due to changes in the group causing a very unsecure future for the project to stay on the same path as initially started on.

 In 2014 I joined the Mathematical and Statistical Methods as part-time teacher in Statistics.
 A year later a part-time position at Wageningen Research business unit Biometris was added.
 Currently I am full-time employed at Wageningen Universtiy & Research, 14h/week as Lecturer and 24 h/week as Researcher.
 Within Biometris I am also IT contact person, where I act as liason with FB-IT, HPC Anunna and as first contact for colleagues with issues involving network, software and hardware issues.
+Since March 2021 I act as representative for all IT contact persons of PSG on the WUR IT User Council.

 My current teaching activities involve introductory statistics and teaching R to mainly graduate and PhD students.
 In research I focus on R package development in statistical genetics within the H3 consortium.
 One of my major projects is the BrAPI R package, which is an implementation of the Breeding Application Programming Interface in the R free software environment for statistical computing and graphics.